NaimAyat/UCLA_CS118/Reading1.md

 * Distribution time is the time it takes to get a copy of the file to all N peers
 * Distribution time for client-server architecture D<sub>cs</sub> ≥ max{NF/u<sub>s</sub>, F/d<sub>min</sub>}
   * Where N = number peers, F = file size in bits, u<sub>s</sub> = server upload rate, d<sub>min</sub> = download rate of the peer with the lowest download rate
+* In P2P observe:
+  * At the beginning of the distribution, only the server has the file.
+To get this file into the community of peers, the server must send each bit of the file at least once into its access link.
+Thus, the minimum distribution time is at least F/u<sub>s</sub>.
+(Unlike the client-server scheme, a bit sent once by the server may not have to be sent by the server again, as the peers may redistribute the bit among themselves.)
+  * As with the client-server architecture, the peer with the lowest download rate cannot obtain all F bits of the file in less than F/d<sub>min</sub> seconds.
+Thus the minimum distribution time is at least F/d<sub>min</sub>.